symfony/symfony-docs/service_container.rst

 .. versionadded:: 3.3
     The ability to type-hint a service in order to receive it was added in Symfony 3.3.
+    See the :ref:`controller chapter <controller-service-arguments-tag>` for more details.

 .. _container-debug-container: